Forkxel/Quiz-game/README.md

 You can add your custom questions using the query.sql

+## Testing

+This project was tested by my brother and my classmates.

 ## Help

 If you do not use MSSQL server, this app might not work.